I got home from Girls' Camp on Saturday, but we've been having Internet problems lately, so this is the soonest I've been able to post.

 Fireside songs and a little introduction to the theme at the Emerald City were followed by the 'Destiny' Program.
 We watched a half-hour film created entirely by members of the stake, including five from our own ward.
 It was a remake of the Wizard of Oz, but with spiritual symbolism instead.
 The stake president has his own movie studio and does videos and things for fun, but this was his first film.
 Also, two of my little sisters were in it as munchkins!
 Here is the YouTube link: "There's No Place Like Home".

 Ward time may have been my favorite part of the entire day!
-All 20 of our young women, plus leaders, sat in a circle in the larger of our two cabins and played games such as 'Honey, I Love You' and 'Bunny, Bunny'.
+All 20 of our young women, plus leaders, sat in a circle in the larger of our two cabins and played classic camp games.
 Then the stake YW leaders stopped by and gave us a short devotional and some candy before we all split up and went to our cabins to read scriptures, say prayers, sing, and eventually fall asleep!

 Stay tuned for the rest of my camp adventures!